LandSandBoat/lsb-wiki/Miscellaneous-Server.md

 WantedBy=xi.service
 ```

-After adding these to `/etc/systemd/system/`, run `systemctl daemon-reload` followed by `systemctl enable lsb_connect lsb_map lsb_search lsb_world`.
-You can start/stop all the servers at once with `systemctl start/stop lsb` or each individual service separately.
-To enable auto-start, type `systemctl enable lsb`.
+After adding these to `/etc/systemd/system/`, run `systemctl daemon-reload` followed by `systemctl enable xi_connect xi_map xi_search xi_world`.
+You can start/stop all the servers at once with `systemctl start/stop xi` or each individual service separately.
+To enable auto-start, type `systemctl enable xi`.
 Make sure lsb is in a location accessible to the user that will be running the service, and the correct permissions are set.

 ### Automatically give new players a server linkshell